Documentation

 - 1.Verify your app is actually hitting limits (check your API settings)

-- 2.Optimize your API usage first—use webhooks instead of polling, throttle backfills
+- 2.Optimize your API usage first.
+Use webhooks instead of polling, and throttle backfills

 - 3.Review the API Agreement and Brand Guidelines